Multi-Atlas Segmentation and Spatial Alignment of the Human Embryo in First Trimester 3D Ultrasound: Results

+We analyzed the results using the multi-subject strategy $\mathcal{A}^m$ with $M=4$ in more detail for the test set.
+Measuring the embryonic volume semi-automatically in VR takes between 5 and 10 minutes \citep{Rousian2013} per 3D image, the proposed framework takes on an Intel(R) Core(TM) i7-6850K CPU @ 3.60GHz 16 seconds to process one 3D image.
+Hence, we conclude that with appropriate hard- and software optimization our method can be used real-time in clinical practice.

+In Tab. \!\ref{tab:visual} the results for the visual scoring are given.
+Overall, we found the following distribution: 0 (poor): 0.13 $\%$, 1 (landmarks aligned): 26 $\%$, 2 (acceptable): $39\%$, 3 (excellent): $21\%$.
+In Fig. \!\ref{fig:example_visual_score} examples for every score are given.

+Next, we analyzed the metrics per score in Fig. \!\ref{fig:visual_score}.
+For each metric we observed that in general a better visual score corresponds to a lower $\text{EV}_{\text{error}}$, TRE, MSD, and a higher Dice score.
+Furthermore, we observe that the wide spread in the results for all metrics is many caused by failed affine alignment (score 0 and 1), and that in cases with successful alignment (score 2 and 3) the spread for the TRE, MSD and Dice score is smaller.
+For the $\text{EV}_{\text{error}}$ for scores 2 and 3 there is a wide spread, however this spread is comparable to the values found in experiment 1 and for the nn-UNet in experiment 6.

+Furthermore, we observed that all metrics are in the same range regardless of the week GA.
+Except for the $\text{EV}_{\text{error}}$ in week 8 and TRE in week 12.
+From the visual scoring in Tab. \ref{tab:visual} we found that week 8 has relative the most poorly aligned (score 0) cases, and this was reflected in the $\text{EV}_{\text{error}}$.
+For week 12 the TRE became the largest in case of poor alignment, which can be explained by the the larger size of the embryo in week 12.

-Next, multi-subject strategy $\mathcal{A}^m$ with $M=4$ was analyzed in more detail.
-Fig. \ref{fig:M_4_week}a shows that distribution of the estimate EV and the ground truth $EV_{gt}$ per week GA is similar.
-This indicates that our method is robust for the variation due to rapid growth and development over time.
-Fig. \ref{fig:M_4_week}b shows for every gestational week the mid sagittal plane of an image from the test set.
+Next, we plotted in Fig. \!\ref{fig:M_4_week}a, for cases with scores 2 and 3, the obtained embryonic volume against the ground truth.
+When performing linear regression on this data we found $y = 0.95x+0.04$ and a correlation of 0.90.
+This shows that despite the wide spread for the $\text{EV}_{\text{error}}$ in Fig.\! \ref{fig:visual_score}, we obtain accurate segmentations if the alignment is correct.
+Furthermore, fig. \!\ref{fig:M_4_week}b shows for every gestational week the mid-sagittal plane of an image from the test set.
 GA, $\text{EV}_{\text{error}}$ and Dice score are given per image.

-Finally, we visually inspected all images in the test set with a $\text{EV}_{\text{error}}$ above $Q_3$.
-We observed that for $8\%$ of the images the embryo was lying against the border of the image, for $47\%$ of the images the embryo was lying against the uterine wall, for $34\%$ the image quality was very low due to noise, low contrast or motion artefacts and for $11\%$ of the images there was no apparent visual cue why the affine registration might fail.
-Fig. \ref{fig:failed_affine} shows some examples of an embryo lying against the border of the image, of the embryo lying against the uterine wall and of low image quality.
+Finally, we visually inspected all images in the test set with a visual alignment score of 0.
+We observed that in $8\%$ of the images the embryo was lying against the border of the image, in $47\%$ of the images the embryo was lying against the uterine wall, in $34\%$ the image quality was very low, and in $11\%$ of the images there was no apparent visual cue why the affine registration failed.
+Fig. \!\ref{fig:failed_affine} shows some examples.